smasongarrison/syllabi/docs/0105_communcation.md

 ### Recording of Class Sessions.

 All or some in-person and synchronous classes may be recorded.
 Student images and voices may be captured in these recordings.
-Recordings will be available for viewing only by students enrolled in the class via Canvas or an alternative platform.
-The recordings are not available for download.
-No other recording, including by students, is permitted.
+I will do my best to protect that information from being shared outside the confines of the class.
+Recordings with students in them will be available for viewing only by students enrolled in the class via Canvas or an alternative platform.
+The recordings are intended to improve access course content.
+No other recording, including by students, is permitted without explicit permission.
+(Recordings for notetaking or accommodations are typically permitted.
+Just chat with me about it.)

 ### Recording Tails in our Synchronous Classes.